NWC-CUAHSI-Summer-Institute/ngen-aridity/README.md

 # Summary
-Developing ngen modeling frameworks for improved streamflow prediction in arid area, Summer Institute, 2023
+Main repo that summarized all related repo for the Theme 1 BUCKETEARS, Summer Institute, 2023 Developing ngen modeling frameworks for improved streamflow prediction in arid area

 # Models
 ## CFE-classic & CFE-ODE